cliviazhou/zhihu_demo/README.md

 # README

 I used Ruby on Rails to build a web application.
-The data of this project is crawled by the project **spider_for\_zhihu**.
+The data of this project is crawled by the project **(spider-zh)[https://github.com/yoosan/spider-zh]**.

 ## How to run